 Of course, take only the amount you can use and leave some flowers and berries for wildlife and others.
 Once you realize how many elders are all around you, though, you’ll typically find that there is more than enough for everyone.

-In my book, I go over the easiest ways to gather them, de-stem them, preserve them and use them.
+In my book, I go over the easiest ways to gather them, de-stem them, preserve them and use them (with about 70 recipes for using elderberries and elderflowers).
 But that’s a post for another day. 🙂

 This post contains affiliate links.
 Purchases made through our links earn us a small commission at no extra cost to you.
 Thanks for supporting our site!